 Swimming with crocodiles, jellyfish, sharks ... is another song

 In an interview 20 minutes He commented: The hardest of the last challenge was not only the distance (the longest crossing was Papua, with 22 km), also in the short rest between each challenge, in the heat, in the humidity. «And in the marine fauna.
 Here in Gibraltar you swim and well, there are dolphins, whales.

-But there were crocodiles, jellyfish, sharks ... it's another song, "says Nacho, who can see in his face the hardness of the challenge, how bad it was.
-"The feeling is that at any moment something can come out of the sea and bite you.
-Imagine the feeling of anguish, of tension, wanting to reach the ground as soon as possible ».
+But there were crocodiles, jellyfish, sharks… it's another song, ”says Nacho, whose face shows the hardness of the challenge, how bad it happened. «The feeling is that at any moment something can leave the sea and bite you.
+Imagine the feeling of anguish, of tension, wishing to reach the ground as soon as possible.

 In Papua I decided to leave

 "In the Papua crossing, it was the only time I considered leaving, it is the most difficult journey I have ever made.
 It was dust.
 But then you say I will try to give one more stroke, and another, and then another.